 Perhaps it’s the opposite to the first point where you cannot seem to sleep no matter what you do, so you are spending the whole night tossing and turning.
 Not being able to sleep means that you are thinking about things during the time that you should be relaxing and getting away from the stress that happens in the day.
 If anything is interrupting your sleep then it is vital that you get some help to try and improve your quality of living and ensure that you get enough sleep, so that you can be rested and have a clear mind for the next day.

 There is so much help out there for mental health and you don’t even need to have a disorder to go and get help.
 You might just be facing something in particular that you are struggling to cope with at that time, and that is fine.
 There are counsellors, doctors, and helpful websites that can give you tips on how to handle your anxiety and hopefully guide you out of this difficult time in your life.
 There are also things like CBD oil (head over to https://cfah.org/best-cbd-oil-for-anxiety/ for more info) which you can use to self-medicate yourself through these difficult times.
-CBD oil is renowned for it’s ability to reduce the symptoms of anxiety.
+CBD oil is renowned for its ability to reduce the symptoms of anxiety.
 It doesn’t have the THC that gives you the high feeling of marijuana.
 If this is something you’d be interested in experiencing, marijuana products such as super nuken strain do have THC in them.
 Hopefully you should be able to take these tips with you throughout your life and it will help you to live your life calmly and happily.